Home

 • Action words that are key factors in writing an effective resume

 Many companies or recruitment firms today use resume scanning software.
 This software generally identifies and sorts resumes by looking at certain "keywords" in the document.
-This ranking system helps them to decide who is a good match for the advertised position and who isn’t.

 Using the right resume key words can get you the interview!